-- Facilities Standard for the Public Buildings Service, P100
+- PBS-P100 Facilities Standards for the Public Buildings Service

 - Fire Safety Retrofitting in Historic Buildings by Advisory Council on Historic Preservation and General Services Administration.
 1989.

-- HUD: Guideline on Fire Ratings of Archaic Materials and Assemblies
+- HUD/NIBS Guideline on Fire Ratings of Archaic Materials and Assemblies

 Codes and Standards

-- Fire Publications - Evacuation, NIST—a compendium of research and position papers on all-hazard evacuation theory
+- Fire Publications: Evacuation—a compendium of research and position papers on all-hazard evacuation theory, NIST

-- NFPA 1600 Standard on Disaster/Emergency Management and Business Continuity Programs, 2013 edition
+- NFPA 1600: Standard on Disaster/Emergency Management and Business Continuity/Continuity of Operations Programs

-- Commercial Roof-Mounted Photovoltaic System Installation Best Practices Review and All Hazards Assessment, The Fire Protection Research Foundation
+- Commercial Roof-Mounted Photovoltaic System Installation Best Practices Review and All Hazard Assessment, The Fire Protection Research Foundation

 Standards and Code Organizations